HamnaNimra/Blippy/README.md

     ```

 3. Get OpenAI API Key
-    a.
-Go to OpenAI API and log in or sign up.
+- Go to [OpenAI API](https://platform.openai.com/docs/overview) and log in or sign up.
-    b.
-Generate an API key.
+- Generate an API key.
-    c.
-Create a .env file in your project folder and add your key:
+- Create a .env file in your project folder and add your key:

     ```
     OPENAI_API_KEY=your-api-key-here